-Level One Fingerprint Clearance Card to be copied by the advisor or designee.
+Level One Fingerprint Clearance is required for admission into the program.
+Applicants must present a Level One Fingerprint Clearance Card to be copied by the advisor or designee.
 For a Department of Public Safety Fingerprint Clearance Card application, contact MCCCD Healthcare/Nursing Advisor.
 If there is any question about eligibility for licensure or certification, contact the nursing education consultant at the Arizona State Board of Nursing (602.771.7800).